Hetty Blue Room Wallpaper

 Hall Conservation Cleaning

-The photos show the work the volunteers have done on the messenger chairs in the North Entrance, cleaning of the delicate ornaments in the Morning room, bringing the copper Clifton fire panel back to full glory in Violets bedroom and the very big job of cleaning the plaster work on the first floor landing.
+The photos show the work the volunteers have done on the messenger chairs in the North Entrance, cleaning of the delicate ornaments in the Morning room, bringing the copper Clifton fire panel back to full glory in Violet's bedroom and the very big job of cleaning the plaster work on the first floor landing.

-Painting outside the Hall
+Exterior Painting of the Hall

 In 2018 we began the restoration of the exterior of the Georgian Hall.
 We repainted the north, east & south sides in a warm stone ochre colour on its masonry with barley white window sashes and frames.
 These are the original colours that the Hall was painted in back in 1764 upon its completion.

-We are now are undertaking the restoration of the west evaluation which is requiring very complicated scaffolding and stone restoration where erosion has has taken hold.
+We are now are undertaking the restoration of the west evaluation, which is requiring very complicated scaffolding and stone restoration where erosion has has taken hold.
 A successful grant from the Coastal revival fund has helped greatly.

 Roof & Chimney restoration